ruplet/oracles/digressions/foundational-digressions.md

 [3]: To dotyczy takze modeli korzystających z efektów kwantowych, które, choć trudne do zaimplementowania fizycznie, matematycznie są precyzyjnie opisane i badane.

+# How to design a programming language?
+In the senior year of your Bachelor's studies in Computer Science at the University of Warsaw (MIMUW), you're asked to write an interpreter for a programming language (ideally invented by yourself).
+But you're never really taught how to actually design a programming language.
+Here I want to share with you the rabbit hole I have fallen into, trying to answer the question:

+what features are worth adding to a programming language?

 At the Annual Meeting of the Association for Symbolic Logic in 2000, a panel was organized titled ,,THE PROSPECTS FOR MATHEMATICAL LOGIC IN THE